 After dumping out the bleach water, use the pressure setting on your hose to thoroughly rinse the bath.
-A rinse cycle of at least 1-2 minutes is recommended to dilute any remaining traces of bleach and make the basin safe for drinking and bathing.
-As before, tilt the angle of your hose to ensure you get into every nook, cranny and crease of the basin so every part of the surface is thoroughly rinsed, and take care to protect delicate surfaces.
+A rinse cycle of at least 1 to 2 minutes is recommended to dilute any remaining traces of bleach and make the basin safe for drinking and bathing.
+As before, tilt the angle of your hose to ensure you get into every nook, cranny, and crease of the basin so every part of the surface is thoroughly rinsed, and take care to protect delicate surfaces.

 If you aren't sure when the basin is properly rinsed, stop and sniff the bath's surface.
 If it smells strongly of chlorine, more rinsing is necessary.
 A faint chlorine scent is acceptable, but it should not smell as strongly as a pool would.
 At this point, too much rinsing is better than too little—err on the side of extra rinsing rather than not enough, or the water may remain contaminated.